RIP. Larry King.

 I was introduced to Larry King through his show of the same name on CNN.
 Years ago, when we were in Jamshedpur, the cable TV (with antenna) came to our town around 1988 and ours was one of the first few homes to get a connection.
 My husband had already made up his mind, finally, here was an opportunity to watch all international sports events.
 As a family, we enjoyed the Tennis Grand Slams, the Olympics and the World Cup football games.
 Our daily must watch included the 9 pm news and the Australian soap opera, Neighbours.
 Our daughters had their personal favourites too.
 On returning from school, they would tune in to Jen and the hologram or Teenage Mutant Ninja Turtles.
 They enjoyed the Crystal Maze and Remington Steele.
 Over the years, they watched the music channels and other soap operas too.

 My absolute favourite was Larry King Live, telecast in the afternoon on CNN International.
 I looked forward to his interviews, in his clear crisp voice, with celebrity guests, prominent politicians, film stars, rock legends, authors and international icons.
 Sometimes there were sensationalists too.
 But I can recall, effortlessly, my most favourite American guests who discussed the current crime scene in America.
-I heard the famous forensic scientist , Dr. Henry Lee, the investigative journalist, Dominick Dunne and the legal commentator and television lawyer Nancy Grace.
+I heard the famous forensic scientist, Dr. Henry Lee, the investigative journalist, Dominick Dunne and the legal commentator and television lawyer Nancy Grace.

 These crimes, always got my attention, and they popped up with a frightening regularity - missing persons, kidnapping, shooting and homicides.
 There were several high profile crime cases too.
 These were never reported in our news papers in India and the only way I could follow them was on Larry king Live - that of OJ Simpson, Michael Skakel, William Kennedy Smith, the Mendez Brothers and Patty Hearst.
 I also remember a few family members, parents, aunts and uncles of some of the victims who came on to his Live programme to make their voices heard.

+The world of true crime lay open before me.
+I remember the parents of Chandra Levy, an intern, who disappeared in Washington DC in May, 2001.
+From his aunt, I heard the sad story of young Lee Boyd Malvo, who had been arrested in the DC Sniper attacks.
 The parents of Laci Peterson, who had been killed by her husband in an advanced stage of pregnancy, shared a moving account of their daughter.
 I came to meet John Walsh, the creator of Americas Most Wanted following the murder of his son Adam.
 I also learnt about Mr.Richard Hagerman, who rallied for the Amber Alert, in memory of his daughter, Amber, who was abducted and murdered.

 Never in my wildest dreams had I imagined that I would one day set foot in Washington DC.
 Decades later, on a visit to meet my daughter, I walked through Rock Creek Park where Chandra Levy's skeletal remains were found.
 I happened to drive by some of the landmarks where the DC sniper attacks resulted in the death of ten people.
 One fine day, the Amber Alert System sounded in all our mobile phones, alerting people of a potential victim and suspected perpetrator.
 In my mind, places like Modesto came to be associated with true crime.
 And I was to learn later about more unsolved crimes, in almost every district of America.